euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Text processing.md

 > 	- twitter tokenize

 - Stop word removal.
 Removal of words that add no special meaning in basic text processing tasks.
 - Part-of-Speech Tagging.
 Identification of each token in regards to which part of speech it is.
+Defining a grammar with POS sections sentences, even ambiguous, can be parsed to a tre.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI1MTgzMjg5MSwtMTM0MjI1NDI2LDEyMz
+eyJoaXN0b3J5IjpbLTM0NTczNDc3MCwtMTM0MjI1NDI2LDEyMz
 YwNDM1NDQsLTY1NTg5NDAzXX0=
 -->